alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Run the `./Configure_RDS_Servers.ps1` script, providing the DSG ID when prompted
+- Run the `./OS_Prep_Remote.ps1` script, providing the DSG ID when prompted

-- The RDS configuration will now start, this will take around 10 minutes to complete, the session servers will reboot during the process.

-#### Perform manual configuration steps
+- This script will prepare the RDS VMs for the installation of an RDS environment in the next steps.

+### Install software on RDS Session Host 1 (Remote app server)

+- Installing the software that will be exposed as "apps" via the remote desktop gateway is required prior to installing the RDS environment, so we install these apps on the app server session host.
+Installing the software required for the remote desktop server takes a long time, so we defer this to the end of the RDS set up process.

+- Connect to the **RDS Session Server 1 (RDSSH1)** via Remote Desktop client over the DSG VPN connection

+- Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the `dsg<dsg-id>-dc-admin-password` secret from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

+- Open `C:\Software\rdssh1-app-server` in Windows explorer

+- Install the packages present in the folder

+- Once installed logout of the server

+### Install RDS Environment

 - Connect to the **RDS Gateway** via Remote Desktop client over the DSG VPN connection

 - Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the `dsg<dsg-id>-dc-admin-password` secret from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

+- Open a PowerShell command window with elevated privileges - make sure to use the `Windows PowerShell` application, not the `Windows PowerShell (x86)` application.
+The required server managment commandlets are not installe doninstalled on the x86 version.

+- Deployment will run automatically for about 12 minutes and then you will be presented with a `NuGet provider is required to continue` message.
+Enter `Y` to this message to continue.

+- Change to `C:\Scripts`

+- Run `.\Deploy_RDS_Environment.ps1` (the leading `.\` is required to run untrusted scripts)

+- This script will take about 12 minutes to run

+- Run `Install-Module -Name PowerShellGet -Force` to update Powershell Ge tto the latest version

+- Exit the PowerShell window and re-open a new one (with elevated permissions, making sure it is still the correct PowerShell app)

+- Change to `C:\Scripts`

+- Run `.\Install_Webclient.ps1` (the leading `.\` is required to run untrusted scripts)

+- Accept any requirements or license agreements.

-open Server Manager, right click on "All Servers" and select "Add Servers"
+- Once the webclient is instaled, open Server Manager, right click on "All Servers" and select "Add Servers"

   ![Add RDS session servers to collection - Step 1](images/media/image14.png)